CarolRameder/Blender-moving-hand/README.md

 The moving hand is created in Blender starting from a cube, by remodeling and adding new forms.
 The structure has a armature which helps during the 'grab' movement and simmulates the bones of a real hand .
-The model is exported as fbx, in order to havve both the movement and the structure .
+The model is exported as fbx, in order to have both the movement and the structure .
 The animation is shown by pressing the 'G' key in a Unity simulation .

 Here is the link for a short demo: https://youtu.be/pCDmPaJfeMc